In this article, you have a list of the blue City tourist attractions you must visit while you are in this beautiful city.

 This mosque, called Al Aadham, played a big role in the spiritual, social development of citizens and is one of the most important buildings in Chefchaouen.
 It is constructed by the founder of Chefchaouen, Moulay Ali Ben Moussa Ben Rached El Alami.
-The mosque has longitudinal naves raised by semicircular arches and the prayer room has four doors: the main door Bab El Hamraa, Bab El Janayaz, Bab El Wodoua and Bab El Madrassa.
-Also, you will hear a beautiful prayer call which sound five times a day creating a great atmosphere.
+The mosque has longitudinal naves raised by semicircular arches and the prayer room has four doors: the main door Bab El Hamraa, Bab El Janayaz, Bab El Wodoua, and Bab El Madrassa.
+Also, you will hear a beautiful prayer call which sounds five times a day creating a great atmosphere.

 To get to Chefchaouen, several solutions are available.
-If you have a rental car, you can easily reach Chefchaouen.
-Then, you count about 2 hours drive from Tangier for about 110 kms.
-From Fes, it will take about 3h30 or 4 hours to cover the 200 kilometers separating the two cities.
+From Tangier by car, you can reach Chefchaouen in about 2 hours and from Fes, 200 km from Chefchaouen, you need about 3h30 or 4 hours by car.

-In case you are not coming by car, you can join Chefchaouen by public transport.
-If you are coming from Fez or Tangier, you can take a bus from :
+You can also join Chefchaouen by public transport.
+From Fez or Tangier, you can take a bus :

 - Tangier: count about 2h45 or 3 hours drive.
-I recommend you to choose Supratours or CTM buses witch have several departures per day.
+I recommend you to choose Supratours or CTM buses which have several departures per day.

-- Fez: 4 hours by bus to join Chefchaouen.
+- Fez: between 4 and 5 hours by bus to join Chefchaouen.
 Similarly, you can go through Supratours or CTM.
-Price is almost 75 Dhs.
+Price is around 80 Dhs.

-- Tetouan: count about 1h30 or 2hours drive by bus if you choose CTM bus.
-Price is almost 25 Dhs.
+- Tetouan: count between 1h and 1h30 drive by bus if you choose CTM bus.
+The price is around 35 Dhs.

-CTM and Supratour are best bus companies in Morocco.
+CTM and Supratours are the best bus companies in Morocco.
 But their prices are expensive comparing to other companies.
 What is good with the two companies, is the respect of the departure time displayed in the website.
-Finally, for on badget travelers, I advice you to take the other low cost competitors.
+Finally, for on-budget travelers, I advise you to take the other low-cost competitors.